Hidden Markov Models and the Bayes Filter in Categorical Probability: Hidden Markov models in Markov categories

 \subsection{Markov chains}

-The goal of this subsection is to develop some basic theory of discrete-time Markov chains in Markov categories in order to set the stage for the hidden Markov models considered in the following subsection.
-Our main result here is that the equivalence of the various possible definitions of Markov chain: this holds not only in discrete probability, where it is most commonly considered, but also in any Markov category with conditionals (\cref{prop:MarkovChainMarkovProps}).
-Instantiating this result in $\borelstoch$ then recovers the standard discrete case as well as the general theory of Markov chains on standard Borel spaces.
-Instantiating it in $\finsetmulti$ specializes it to a theory of nondeterministic finite automata.

-Classically, a discrete-time Markov chain is defined as a sequence of random variables\footnote{We use lowercase notation for random variables since we exclusively reserve uppercase symbols for objects in Markov categories (typically sets of outcomes or measurable spaces).}\footnote{We here focus on the case where the Markov chain extends up to a fixed time $n \in \N$ only, considering the case of unbounded time in \cref{rmk:MarkovChainFinite}.} $x_0,x_1,\dots, x_n$ taking values in a common (say discrete) \newterm{state space} $X$, such that the sequence satisfies the \newterm{Markov property}
+Classically, a discrete-time Markov chain is defined as a sequence of random variables\footnote{We use lowercase notation for random variables since we exclusively reserve uppercase symbols for objects in Markov categories (typically measurable spaces serving as states spaces or observation spaces).} $x_0,x_1,\dots, x_n$ taking values in a common (say discrete) \newterm{state space} $X$, such that the sequence satisfies the \newterm{Markov property}

 for all $1 \leq t \leq n$ and $\chi_0,\dotsc, \chi_n \in X$.\footnote{When assuming a discrete state space, this equation only needs to be considered for those sequences of values for which the left-hand side is well-defined, i.e.~for which $\Pr \left( x_{t-1} = \chi_{t-1}, \dotsc, x_0 = \chi_0 \right) > 0$.} A more abstract way to view this equation is to express it as the conditional independence